dperrymorrow/re-bars/docs/_src/md/helpers.md

 - takes one parameter, the `String` for the reference

 > The ref helper is also needed on any input or other elements that need focused restored after a re-render.
+See [bound helper](#bound)

 ```html
 <div>